MATERIAL SCIENCE AND PROCESS

 the ability to use visible light as a remote-controlled on/off chemical reaction switch opened up possibilities for future industry applications in chemical and advanced manufacturing, including computer chip fabrication.

-"At the moment, ultraviolet (UV) light, which has shorter wavelengths than light in the visible spectrum, is used in industry to drive chemical processes," he said.
+"At the moment, ultraviolet (UV) light, which has shorter wavelengths than light in the visible spectrum, is used in industry to drive chemical processes," he said."Industrial processes making use of less harmful visible light are scarce -- a sharp contrast to what occurs in nature.

 "For plants, visible light plays a critical role in chemical processes.
 Trees harvest light during the day and use this as an energy source to grow, releasing oxygen in the process.
 At night, however, when light is no longer available, the chemical process is altered and plants release carbon dioxide.